wggreen/CPS-261/README.md

 This is a selection of the homework problems for the Washtenaw Community College class [CPS 261 - Advanced Java Concepts](https://catalog.wccnet.edu/current/courses/cps-261.php) which I took in Summer 2023.

-"In this course, students are introduced to the Java programming language.
-Looping, conditional logic and string manipulation are some of the basic programming concepts covered.
-Object-oriented concepts are covered such as objects and classes, constructors, inheritance, and polymorphism.
-Abstract classes and interfaces are minimally covered.
-CPS 261 will cover these topics in depth.
-Prior programming experience is recommended."
+"In this course, students will continue exploring Java concepts.
+Topics covered include input/output, abstract class and Interfaces, graphical user interface (GUI) associated with JavaFX, data structures, Java Stream, multitasking (Threads) and JUnit.
+Students entering this class should have a good understanding of object-oriented programming concepts such as inheritance and polymorphism."